chaunceygardiner/weewx-celestial/README.md

 ## Description

+IMPORTANT: v2.0 is not yet ready.
+If you use it now, you will notice that the loop records won't start being populated until the first report cycle runs.
+This is because the necessary skyfield file is not copied until a report cycle.
+This will be resolved before v2.0 is released.

 Celestial is a WeeWX service that inserts celestial observations into loop packets.
 The information is then available via
 [weewx-loopdata plugin](https://github.com/chaunceygardiner/weewx-loopdata), as `current.<celestial-obs>`